 Completed a Project?
 Want to Suggest a New Project?
 Let us know!

 When you or your commercial district complete a project in this guide, or if you have ideas for new projects we should include, we want to hear about it.
 Send us stories, pictures, questions, and suggestions so we can celebrate your accomplishments.
-Send an email to Daniel Jeffries at email@example.com, send us a message or tag us on Facebook, or visit tulsaplanning.org.
+Send an email to Luisa Krug at firstname.lastname@example.org, send us a message or tag us on Facebook, or visit tulsaplanning.org.

 Resources for Neighborhoods